Take a good look at the result of the parent loan for college.

 That’s what my client’s situation looks like to me:

 If college makes the life of the kids, it stands to ruin the lives of the parents.

 What kind of educational system not only tolerates, but facilitates such madness?

 Parent loan trap

 This story gets worse, unfortunately.
 The kids have their own student loans for which they are liable.
-The kids have no legal liabilility for the parent loans.
-And probably little capacity to pay their loans and their parents’ loans.
+The kids have no legal liability for the parent loans.
+And probably little capacity to pay their loans and their parents’ loans if they tried.

 But because one of the parents was unemployed when the loans were taken out, the lender required the guarantee of one parent’s sibling.

 Now the entire older generation is snagged owing a quarter of million dollars at the end of their working lives for an education provided to others.

 Debt that entitles the feds to take part of the retiree’s Social Security every month to repay.